benbruland/LindenmayerSystems/README.md

-Lindenmayer System Evaluator, implementation done in Java using the processing library core.
+Lindenmayer System Generator, implementation done in Java using the processing library core.

 Relies on GSON, processing core